Richard Grindall: Biography

 The outbreak of the Revolutionary War saw Grindall in command of the frigate Thalia, but his tenure was uneventful.
 He was transferred to in 1795 and was engaged with the French Brest fleet in the battle of Groix.
 The next eight years were slow and uneventful for Grindall, consisting of constant blockade and convoy work and little chance for action or excitement.
 Following the Peace of Amiens, this seemed likely to continue, as he was given the huge Prince, which had a reputation for "sailing like a haystack".
-This unfortunately proved to be the case, and the blockade duty continued, joining Nelson off Cadiz in 1805.
+This unfortunately proved to be the case, and the blockade duty continued, joining Nelson off Cádiz in 1805.
 On 21 October, the combined Franco-Spanish fleet attempted to escape and Grindall lined up in Collingwood's division to attack them.

 Unfortunately for Grindall's hopes of action, the ship was so slow that she was passed by her whole division, and took over two hours to cover the two or three miles to reach the battle.
 By the time she arrived most of the enemy fleet was in British hands or had fled, leaving few targets for the Princes massive broadsides.
 She did fire on the Spanish flagship and the already blazing but was not attacked and suffered no damage or casualties.
 Making the most of his unique position, Grindall immediately launched boats and rescued hundreds of struggling survivors in the water, including many from the sinking Achille.

 In the week of ferocious storms which followed the battle the sturdy Prince was invaluable, providing replacement stores to more battered ships and towing those that needed it.
 At one point she also saved 350 men from the sinking who would otherwise have drowned.
 When his laden ship arrived at Gibraltar, it was ready to sail again in a matter of hours.